-JSTQL does not allow empty typed wildcard definitions in applicable to blocks, this means a wildcard cannot be untyped or allow any AST type to match against it.
-This is not possible to verify within the grammar, as inside the grammar the code is simply defined as a STRING terminal.
+JSTQL does not allow empty typed wildcard definitions in applicable to blocks, this means we cannot define a wildcard that allows any AST type to match against it.
+This is not defined within the grammar, as inside the grammar the code is defined as a STRING terminal.
 This means further checks have to be implemented using code.
 In order to do this we have a specific Validator implemented on the Case definition of the grammar.
 This means every time anything contained within a Case is updated, the language server created with Langium will perform the validation step and report any errors.